Emma Mowat

 Concessionary rates

-I am committed to providing accessible therapy and offer a limited number of low-cost spots for people on lower incomes.
-Please enquire about these if you feel you cannot afford the full rate.
+I offer a limited number of low-cost spots for people on lower incomes.
+The availability and rate depends on the time of the session.
+Please let me know when you enquire if you need this.

 Further information

-As an integrative therapist, I draw upon a range of approaches which consider different aspects of the human experience - from existential philosophy to psychoanalytic theory and neuroscience.
+As an integrative therapist, I draw upon a range of approaches which consider different aspects of the human experience.
 I continue to integrate new ideas into my work on an ongoing basis - adapting my approach to the each client.

 I am particularly influenced by:

-Attachment theory: I draw on how childhood experiences and early relationships may have shaped the way you relate to yourself as well as other people in your life.
-You will be invited to get curious about your own relational patterns, gifting yourself the type of self-awareness to support you to have the type of relationships you want in your life.
+Attachment theory: I draw on how childhood experiences and early relationships may have shaped the way you relate to yourself as well as other people in your life, resulting in insecure attachment.
+You will be invited to get curious about the connection between your own relational history and your current patterns.
+Through the safety of our working relationship, you have a chance to “earn” secure attachment - supporting you to rewrite the past to have the type of relationships you may want in your life.

-Relational: I believe that how we interact together within the therapeutic relationship as it unfolds in the present is key to the work.
+Relational: I believe reflecting on how we are together within the therapeutic relationship as it unfolds in the present is key to the work.
 We might reflect on this to support your growth outside of the therapy space.

-I hold an awareness of the importance of differences which make up an individual - keeping in mind how class, sexual orientations, gender or race make up your experience.
+I hold an awareness of the importance of differences which make up an individual - keeping in mind how class, sexual orientations, gender, neuro-diversity or race make up your experience.

 I also welcome a creative approach to the work and encourage my clients to bring materials, such as poems, drawings, journals or dreams, which may support you to share your full experience.